 Absolutely no make up on the left, only foundation on the right:

-There you go!
+There you go, an all natural homemade foundation powder!
 Have fun.
 And enjoy how yummy your face will smell, too.